 French Polynesia’s main island, Tahiti, became a French protectorate in 1842, and France took possession of French Polynesia as a whole in 1880.
-The population is approximately 277 300.
+The population in 2016 was 280,208.

 A new statute in 1996 gave French Polynesia ‘autonomous status' and broadened its powers to include control over its Exclusive Economic Zone (EEZ), air and sea transport links, telecommunications and postal services and internal security.
-French Polynesia was also enabled to negotiate and sign in its own right administrative arrangements and regional cooperation agreements with countries in the Pacific region.
+French Polynesia was also granted authority to negotiate and sign in its own right administrative arrangements and regional cooperation agreements with countries in the Pacific region.

-French Polynesia is a parliamentary democracy, with a 57-seat Assembly and an executive headed by a president elected by a simple majority vote within the assembly for a five year term.
+French Polynesia is a parliamentary democracy, with a 57-seat Assembly and an executive headed by a president elected by a simple majority vote within the Assembly for a five-year term.
 Assembly members also serve five-year terms.

 In May 2013, French Polynesia was reinscribed on the UN list of Non-Self-Governing Territories.

-Financial transfers from France (around $2 billion per annum) have traditionally made up around 30 per cent of French Polynesia's GDP, but in recent years this has risen as high as 60 per cent.
-Of these transfers, some 83 per cent constitute expenditure on education and research, defence, public service salaries and pensions, with some 17 per cent going directly to the French Polynesian and municipal governments for administration and investment.
+Financial transfers from France (approximately $2 billion per annum) have traditionally made up around 30 per cent of French Polynesia's GDP, but in recent years this has risen as high as 60 per cent.
+Of these transfers, approximately 50 per cent constitutes expenditure for local responsibilities, 45 per cent for French State-based responsibilities such as defence, justice, security and higher education and seven per cent going directly to municipal governments.